 Pi Sigma Alpha seeks to promote excellence in the study of political science through a variety of programs.
 These programs provide awards, scholarships, and lecture funding, and other benefits for members, chapters, and political scientists and political science programs.
 The Honor Society also publishes the Pi Sigma Alpha Undergraduate Journal of Politics, which invites submissions from any class or major.

 The Saint Michael’s chapter of Pi Sigma Alpha is Psi Rho, which was established on campus in 2000.
-Since that time well over a hundred students have been inducted.
-The criteria for admission into Psi Rho include: a 3.4 cumulative GPA, a major in Political Science, and a rising junior or senior status.
+Since that time well over three hundred students have been inducted into the campus chapter.
+The criteria for admission into Psi Rho includes: a 3.6 cumulative GPA, a major in International Relations or Political Science, and a rising junior or senior status.

 Over the past several years Psi Rho has organized campus viewings of the U.S. presidential debates; co-sponsored the annual Political Science Department open house; organized a workshop on fair trade conducted by the Peace and Justice Center in Burlington, VT; co-sponsored activities in support of World AIDS Day; and held the annual April induction ceremony, dinner and election of new student officers.
 Invited speakers at recent dinners have included Rural Vermont Founder and Vermont Progressive candidate for governor, Anthony Pollina, and Vermont author and investigative journalist David Goodman.